Parent Resources

 Helping your child with their learning or their school work can be daunting, but below are some resources to help get started.

-• Talk to your child and encourage him or her to engage in conversion during family activities.
+• Talk to your child and encourage them to engage in conversion during family activities.

 • Give a journal or diary as a gift.